 Let me tell you, Fried Green Tomatoes are delicious (we already knew that) but topping them with Pimento Cheese is phenomenal.
 Is phenomenal an ok word for them?
 Too Much?
 Well it’s what I’m going with!

-After I found out that Thomas would actually eat Pimento Cheese I decided that I should try to make it at home.
+After I found out that Thomas would actually eat Pimento Cheese I decided to make it at home.
 I flipped through my grandma’s recipe box and found one that she has written out on an old index card.
 Perfect. 🙂

 I didn’t add quite as much mayo since I know Thomas isn’t really a fan and I did add a bit more garlic because well, it’s garlic. haha.
 It turned out so good.
 I packed up a few tubs to take to the office with me for taste testing and that was that.
 I now have a “go-to” homemade Pimento Cheese recipe!